balena-io/balena-cli-masterclass/README.md

 device, you can `balena ssh <uuid>.local` without having to perform a `balena scan`.

-### 5. Building and Deploying an Application without the Builder
+### 5. Building and Deploying a Fleet without the Builder

 #### 5.1 Building an Image on a Development Machine

-Whilst you can build applications using the balenaCloud builder, it's also possible to build the application and generate the Docker images locally on your development machine.
+Whilst you can build fleets using the balenaCloud builder, it's also possible to build the fleet and generate the Docker images locally on your development machine.

 There are several reasons why you want might to do this.
 For example, should